paweljakubas/j-data-analysis/chapters/sql.md

 └─────┴─────┴─────┘
 ```

-We see big negative numbers instead of NULLs that stem from the fact that
+One can see big negative numbers instead of NULLs that stem from the fact that
 NULL is represented as the largest possible negative integer.
-For j64 it is
+The following values
+are used for NULLs of different types
 ```j
    SQLITE_NULL_INTEGER_psqlite_
 _9223372036854775808